JREAM/config-ubuntu/readme.md

 If you want the default login a certain one select either lightdm or gdm.
 If you want to change it later run:

     sudo dpkg-reconfigure gdm

+### Fix Gnome Lockscreen
+In terminal make sure this is false, then try your hotkey `ctrl+alt+l` or if you set it like min `super+l` in the settings:

+	gsettings set org.gnome.desktop.lockdown disable-lock-screen 'false'

 ### My Gnome Extensions
 You need to use Firefox or IceWeasle at https://extensions.gnome.org/ to toggle these items.
 I suggest creating an account so you have a record.